cyberark/secretless-broker/proposal-zeroization.md

 The recommendation per Secret usage session is as follows:

-Use `context.Context` to store a registry for all the Secret derivatives via `context.WithValue`.
+- [ ] Use `context.Context` to store a registry for all the Secret derivatives via `context.WithValue`.
-Access to the registry needs to be thread/goroutine safe - perhaps use mutex.
+- [ ] Access to the registry needs to be thread/goroutine safe - perhaps use mutex.
-Thread context through the **journey of Secrets**
+- [ ] Thread context through the **journey of Secrets**.
+This will require the modification of some of our interfaces.
+NOTE: this is something that needs to happen anyway, the handler interface is currently a hodge podge of no at all universal functions
-Once the Secret has been used:
+- [ ] Once the Secret has been used:
   + Use `context.WithCancel` and call `cancel` so that interested party can carry out an clean up logic
   + Zeroize collection of Secret derivatives stored in context.